Pentium 4: Northwood

 On April 14, 2003, Intel officially launched the new Pentium 4 HT processor.
 This processor used an 800 MT/s FSB (200 MHz physical clock), was clocked at 3 GHz, and had Hyper-Threading technology.
 This was meant to help the Pentium 4 better compete with AMD's Opteron line of processors.
 Meanwhile, with the launch of the Athlon XP 3200+ in AMD's desktop line, AMD increased the Athlon XP's FSB speed from 333 MT/s to 400 MT/s, but it was not enough to hold off the new 3 GHz Pentium 4 HT.

 The Pentium 4 HT's increase to a 200 MHz quad-pumped bus (200 x 4 = 800 MHz effective) greatly helped to satisfy the bandwidth requirements the NetBurst architecture desired for reaching optimal performance.
 While the Athlon XP architecture was less dependent on bandwidth, the bandwidth numbers reached by Intel were well out of range for the Athlon's EV6 bus.
 Hypothetically, EV6 could have achieved the same bandwidth numbers, but only at speeds unreachable at the time.
 Intel's higher bandwidth proved useful in benchmarks for streaming operations, and Intel marketing wisely capitalized on this as a tangible improvement over AMD's desktop processors.
 Northwood 2.4 GHz, 2.6 GHz and 2.8 GHz variants were released on May 21, 2003.
 A 3.2 GHz variant was launched on June 23, 2003 and the final 3.4 GHz version arrived on February 2, 2004.

 Overclocking early stepping Northwood cores yielded a startling phenomenon.
 While core voltage approaching 1.7 V and above would often allow substantial additional gains in overclocking headroom, the processor would slowly (over several months or even weeks) become more unstable over time with a degradation in maximum stable clock speed before dying and becoming totally unusable.
 This became known as Sudden Northwood Death Syndrome (SNDS), which was caused by electromigration.
-This phenomenon would later occur on Raptor Lake CPUs.

 Pentium 4 M

 Also based on the Northwood core, the Mobile Intel Pentium 4 Processor – M (also known as the Pentium 4 M) was released on April 23, 2002, and included Intel's SpeedStep and Deeper Sleep technologies.
 Its TDP is about 35 watts in most applications.
 This lowered power consumption was due to lowered core voltage, and other features mentioned previously.

-Unlike the desktop Pentium 4, the Pentium 4 M did not feature an integrated heat spreader (IHS), and it operates at a lower voltage.
-The lower voltage means lower power consumption, and in turn less heat.
-However, according to Intel specifications, the Pentium 4 M had a maximum thermal junction temperature rating of 100 degrees C, approximately 40 degrees higher than the desktop Pentium 4.
+All mobile variants of the Pentium 4 have an exposed CPU die without the IHS.